Ethereum Classic (ETC) is a type of cryptocurrency that is a continuation of the original Ethereum blockchain following the DAO attack in June 2016.

 Like Bitcoin, no one controls or owns ETC it is an open-source project built by people around the world.

-ETC was designed to be adaptable and flexible, with the goal of making it easy to create new applications on the Ethereum Classic platform
+ETC was designed to be adaptable and flexible, to make it easy to create new applications on the Ethereum Classic platform

 Ethereum (ETH) is essentially a hard fork of the blockchain that was formed to refund the money that was siphoned during the attack (around $50 million).